sf-wdi-34/hacktive_record/README.md

 # Hacktive Record
-In this lab you will learn how to create seed data and use a simplified ORM dubbed "HacktiveRecord" (a pun on "ActiveRecord" which you'll be using in Rails).
+In this lab you will learn how to create seed data and use a simplified ORM dubbed "HacktiveRecord" (a pun on "ActiveRecord" from Rails).
 We will be working with the `FFaker` gem and modeling our data using classes and inheritance.

 ### 1. Hello World
 When you run `ruby 1_hello.rb` you should see the following printed to your terminal: